cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 - Click *Configure data replication* in the right sidebar
 - Select *Disable replication, c*onfirm to commence the disabling process.

-## Re-synchronizing slave with master
+## Re-synchronizing replica with master

 From time-to-time your replica database may go out of sync with its master.
 You can re-synchronize a replica in two ways: